 A website with over 2,000 licensed therapists where you can get help in English.

-If you’re struggling, I hope the resources above will be of some help.
+If you’re struggling with the dark side of expat life, I hope the resources above will be of some help.
 I invite you to share other resources you’ve come across in the comments.

 Lastly, if you have no one to turn to and think the people in your life won’t understand, email me.
 I’m not a therapist and can’t solve your problems, but I care and am always willing to listen.
 I truly mean that.
 You’re not alone.
 We are not alone.
 There is no shame in talking about mental health.